 The 1950s in Seattle was a time of enormous changes when some people felt that it was better to sweep away old buildings and districts to be replaced with new, modern structures.
 Large-scale clearing of houses and neighborhoods took place for the construction of the Interstate 5 Freeway and for Seattle Center which was to be the site of the Century 21 World’s Fair in 1962.

-The proposed Century 21 fairgrounds at 1st and Mercer Streets, at the foot of Queen Anne Hill, was the site of very old houses in what was considered to be a deteriorated district.
+The proposed Century 21 fairgrounds at First & Mercer Streets, at the foot of Queen Anne Hill, was the site of very old houses in what was considered to be a deteriorated district.
 Lenggenhager documented the houses on the site before they were cleared for construction of the Century 21 World’s Fair buildings.

 Lenggenhager launched out to photograph historic monuments and markers all around the State of Washington, which he published in ten volumes between 1967 and 1970.
 Lenggenhager collaborated with historian Lucile McDonald on two other books, serving as photographer on The Look of Old Time Washington (1971) and Where the Washingtonians Lived: Interesting Early Homes and the People Who Built and Lived in Them (1969).

 In the 1960s Lenggenhager had a weekly photo feature in the Seattle Times’ newspaper magazine section, much as Seattle historian Paul Dorpat later did, from 1982 to 2019.
 (Mr. Dorpat retired in 2019, and his column is still continuing with contributing writers.)